The mighty Mizen Head in Cork is one of Ireland’s most iconic attractions and a visit here is one of the most popular things to do in West Cork.

 Their amazingly fresh fish and chips is the obvious choice if you’re in the mood for a proper feed, but there’s also a delicious selection of home baked cakes and pies if you want something a little smaller and sweeter.

 Things to do near Mizen Head

-One of the beauties of Mizen Head is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of Mizen Head is that it’s a short spin away from many other notable landmarks of Ireland.

 Below, you’ll find a handful of things to see and do a stone’s throw from Mizen Head (plus places to eat and where to grab a post-adventure pint!).

 At a latitude of 51.43ºN, Brow Head has the distinction of being the most southerly point of mainland Ireland (beating Mizen Head by a mere 9 metres!).
 Only a short journey from Mizen Head, there’re some deadly scenic walks in this area featuring the ruins of some old mining houses along the way (this was a famous mining area from the mid-19th century until 1906).

 Located in a sheltered bay between Mizen Head and the Lyroe Peninsula, the gorgeous sweep and sand dunes of Barleycove Beach were actually created by an 18th century tsunami!
 Relax on the golden sands, go for a walk along the glorious coast or grab a serious feed at the nearby Beach Bar.
 There’s a reason this is one of the best beaches in West Cork